Helpful Home Hacks for RA Sufferers

 RA brings some limitations that you must learn to accept, but your family and friends can help keep life rolling along as usual.

-Dividing up the chores is a good place to begin, but it’s also important to be flexible when it comes to your cleaning schedule – if you can learn to live with less than perfect, you’ll save yourself a load of energy and stress.
+Dividing up the chores is a good place to begin, but it’s also important to be flexible when it comes to your cleaning schedule – if you can learn to live with less than perfect, you will save yourself a load of energy and stress.

 Your ability to pace yourself by choosing which activities to include and exclude is perhaps the most important aspect of managing your RA.
-Remind yourself that you are still in control, and if you feel like you’re losing control, it may be time to make some changes.
+Remind yourself that you are still in control, and if you feel like you are losing control, it may be time to make some changes.